 If you want your bank statements looking their best when it’s time to apply for a loan, even a small cash loan, here’s a few things you want to avoid…

 Taking money out of your account on payday is understandable.
 Withdrawals to pay a utility bill or the weekly food shop are to be expected.
 Sometimes a small treat or splurge is also a matter of necessity.
 However if your bank account is drained as soon as the pay comes in on unnecessary items or splurges it doesn’t paint a picture of astute financial management.

 A lender wants to see you can manage your money well.
 Is there always enough in your account to cover everyday living costs, the occasional splurge, loan repayments, and to have enough to cover loan repayments for a few months if your situation changed dramatically?

-Bad habit two: Payment dishonours.
+2: Payment dishonours.

 Coming up short when a payment is deducted from your account is another red flag for lenders.
 Most of us use automatic payments or direct debits to pay everyday expenses like the phone or electricity bill.
 While this is a great way to ensure bills are paid on time it does require the financial ability to ensure there is always enough in the account to cover the withdrawal.

 Avoid slip-ups by adding payment alerts into your diary or calendar to make sure you never get caught out.
 If your statement shows a large number of payment dishonours, a lender is likely to want to scrutinise your activity in further detail.